 - 60cm — Recommended for women who are 5’7″ or taller or obese women

 - 70cm — ONLY to sit on and straddle

-As for purchasing a peanut ball…you could buy one from Amazon, however, those usually are not rated for pregnancy and have even burst while in use.
-Definitely not good!
-We recommend purchasing one that is specifically rated for pregnancy.
-Check out this link here for quality, pregnancy approved peanut balls.
+As for purchasing a peanut ball…you could buy one from Amazon.
+However, make sure they are rated for pregnancy.
+So again, we recommend purchasing one that is specifically rated for pregnancy.

 Did you use a peanut ball during labor?
 What was your experience like using one?